RiyaPandey17/Bolttech-MVC/README.md

 **Requisites:**
 - A user can have only one booking for the same dates.
+- NOTE: considered that overlapping booking not allowed since wasn't clear if to and from date booking were mentioned or overlapping ones(different dates)
 - The driving license must be valid through the entire booking period.

 ---